shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shibo Liu is a PhD student at Dartmouth Bio-Integrated Microsystems Group advised by Prof. Wei Ouyang.
-His research interests include AI-Powered Electronics, Electrochemical Biosensor and Customized Biomedical Device.
+I am a PhD student at Dartmouth Bio-Integrated Microsystems Group advised by Prof. Wei Ouyang.
+My research interests include AI-Powered Electronics, Electrochemical Biosensor and Customized Biomedical Device.
+While I do not possess a background in biomedical engineering, I am committed to leveraging my expertise in electronics engineering and computer science for the advancement of biomedical applications.
 Note: This website is still under construction.
 {style="text-align: justify;"}